slune-org/ts-transform-auto-require/README.md

 You have an extensible application in which you can drop some locales, plugins, loaders, themes or whatever you want, and you need a place to require them all (probably an index file) for they are available in the application.
 How can you deal with that?

 - You can manually update the aggregation file each time you create a new extension file… provided that you don't forget!
 In big organizations, it is rather easy to forget and even don't notice it, so that the added file will never be used.
 - You can read and require the files at runtime.
 This will need to code the file search process, which will consume time.
-There even may be situations where it would even not work (e.g. if the module is executed in a web browser).
+There even may be some situations where it would not work (e.g. if the module is executed in a web browser).
-- You may write a tool which create the index file at build time.
+- You may write a tool which creates the index file at build time.
 In order not to forget it, you should add it to your build process.
 But you will also need to provide at least a fake aggregation file in order for _TypeScript_ to be able to check types, or for the unit tests.

 Using the transformer, you will not need to do any of that.
 Simply write your aggregation file, which contains an initialized variable.
 You can even put fake initialization in there, if you need it for tests, it will be replaced by the transformer.
 Once this is done, you can add your extension files, and they will be automatically added to the variable.